tjduigna/dotfiles/README.md

 ### To Do

-- Anchor tree toggle to always be on the left
 - Make `vim` and `tmux` navigation more consistent
 - Make directory traversal more consistent
 - Remove unused plugins